Destinations > South Africa | Botswana | Namibia | Zimbabwe | Kenya | Zambia

 Sossusvlei

 Sossusvlei is situated within the Namib Desert, the oldest desert in the world, which itself is part of the Namib Naukluft National Park that stretches 400km south of Walvis Bay and is sandwiched between the west coast and the escarpment that runs parallel more than 100km inland.
-Its huge red dunes and flat valley floors make up the archetypical view of the Namib that is world famous.

-Other Suggestions:
+Other Suggestions

 © Wilderness Safaris: Dana Allan